Racing flags: Practicality of racing flags

 Historically, the only means for race officials to communicate to drivers was through the usage of flags.
 With the advent of two-way or full-duplex radios, this is not necessarily the case.
-Most drivers racing on paved short track oval courses do not rely on flags; rather, they are informed of track conditions by their crew chiefs and spotters or by yellow / red flashing lights found on most oval tracks.
+Most drivers racing on paved short track oval courses do not rely on flags; rather, they are informed of track conditions by their crew chiefs and spotters or by yellow and red flashing lights found on most oval tracks.
 Occasionally, though, some drivers must rely on the use of flags for information when they experience radio malfunctions.
 Flags are still used to tell the crowd of spectators what is happening.
 Dirt track and lower-level racers are less likely to have radios than their paved track counterparts.

 In contrast to smaller circuits, road racing drivers rely heavily on the use of flags.
 As it is impractical to have spotters covering all segments of a winding race track, the first indication to drivers of local hazards almost always comes from marshals stationed at various flag stations around the course.
 Missing or disregarding a flag can have critical consequences, as Mario and Michael Andretti discovered during a 1991 CART race in Detroit, Michigan.
 Michael came around a blind corner at high speed, without heeding the yellow flag being displayed—and plowed into the back of a CART safety truck tending to another disabled car.
 Fifteen seconds later, his father Mario disregarded the same madly waving yellows and crashed into the car the safety vehicle was trying to assist.

 Modern F1 cars and other high-end formula racing cars have information displays on their steering wheels which can flash up the word flag to warn drivers when they are entering a sector with a local yellow.
 Most new circuits and older ones used for F1 employ trackside flashing lights at regular intervals, as a clearer way to signal yellow, green, red, blue or SC flag status to drivers than relying on them to spot a marshal waving a flag, especially so on modern circuits where there are large run-off areas which put the marshals well away from the actual track.